 Nashville Youth Soccer Association Concussion Policy

-In compliance with Tennessee Code Annotated Section 68-55-503, the Nashville Youth Soccer Association (NYSA) has adopted guidelines and forms as developed by the Tennessee Department of Health to inform and educate coaches, young athletes, and their parents or guardians of the nature, risk and symptoms of concussion and head injury.
+In compliance with Tennessee legislation, Public Chapter 148 (click here for full text of the law in PDF format), which was passed by the State of Tennessee Legislature on March 21, 2013, signed into law on April 12, 2013, and became effective on January 1, 2014, the Nashville Youth Soccer Association (NYSA) has adopted guidelines and forms as developed by the Tennessee Department of Health to inform and educate coaches, young athletes, and their parents or guardians of the nature, risk and symptoms of concussion and head injury.

 Every individual involved in youth athletics must become more proactive in identifying and treating athletes who show signs of concussion or head injury.
 In order to address this critical issue, it is therefore NYSA’s policy that: